bergesinstitute/graf-method/book-3-unit-4.md

 *No había nadie en la calle a las 2 de la mañana.*

 > Unless we are talking about a very specific event that happened at a
-> very specific time in the past, we’ll usually prefer to use *había* over *hubo* in most contexts.
+> very specific time in the past, we'll usually prefer to use *había* over *hubo* in most contexts.

 ## En el museo había...